ViTeXFTW/ZeroSyntax-Highlight/.github/ISSUE_TEMPLATE/bug_report.md

 ### Subject of the issue
 Describe your issue here.

-### Your environment
-* version of angular-translate
-* version of angular
-* which browser and its version

 ### Steps to reproduce
 Tell us how to reproduce your issue